 The CDC conducts a survey of middle school and high school students every two years on their risky behaviors, such as drinking alcohol, smoking, vaping and where they usually get their e-cigarettes.

-The CDC Youth Risk Behavior Survey (YRBS) revealed in the data for 2017 that students under 18 years old reported their usual access to vapor products was through non-commercial means nearly 80% of the time.
-Bumming, borrowing, giving someone else money, etc. are how minors report usually getting their e-cigarettes with commercial sources at 20%.
+The CDC Youth Risk Behavior Survey (YRBS) revealed in their data for both 2017 and 2019 that students under 18 years old reported their usual access to vapor products was through non-commercial means — 88% of the time (2019) which is a increase from the nearly 80% of the time two years earlier (2017).
 View downloadable PDF.

 State government data – from Washington state in 2016 – shows high school sophomores report getting e-cigarettes 80% of the time from non-commercial means and only 20% of the time from commercial sources.
 View downloadable PDF.